 T +44 20 7532 1837

-James Holden is an Associate in the Dispute Resolution group in London, whose practice focuses on international arbitration and commercial litigation.
+James Holden is a partner in the Dispute Resolution group in London, whose practice focuses on international arbitration and commercial litigation.

 James specialises in providing clients with clear and commercial advice in relation to all forms of commercial dispute, working across a number of sectors including energy, infrastructure, industrials and finance.